 The MPO must be aware of additional requirements or guidance provided by FHWA and FTA when developing the LRTP.
-For example, in January 2018, the FHWA and FTA developed a summary of "expectations" for the subsequent update of LRTPs, Federal Strategies for Implementing Requirements for LRTP Update for the Florida MPOs, U.S. Department of Transportation, November 2012.
+For example, in November 2012 and January 2018, the FHWA and FTA developed a summary of "expectations" for the subsequent update of LRTPs, Federal Strategies for Implementing Requirements for LRTP Update for the Florida MPOs, which are available in the Partner Library on the MPO Partner Site.
 This additional guidance states that for LRTPs, MPO Boards, their advisory committees, and the public, should have the opportunity to periodically review the LRTP products, interim tasks, and reports that result in the final LRTP documentation.
 Furthermore, this guidance also states that final adopted LRTP documentation should be posted to the Internet; it should be available at the MPO offices, no later than 90 days after adoption.